-So here's how to solve this dilemma: roast turkey parts instead of a whole bird!
-When cut away from the bird, the legs and thighs cook more quickly, while the whole breast, which is much larger, takes a bit longer to cook.
-These recipes all flavor the meat in different ways.
-You can do that if you'd like, or choose one herb mixture or rub and use that on all of the turkey parts.
+Here's how to solve this dilemma: roast turkey parts instead of a whole bird!
+When cut away from the bird, the legs and thighs cook more quickly while the whole breast, which is much larger, takes a bit longer to cook.
+Choose one herb mixture or rub and use that on all of the turkey parts.

 Turkey Part Cooking Times

-All of these recipes cook at the same temperature (350 F), so you can cook the parts at the time time; even in the same pan.
-Just stagger the start times.
+All of these recipes cook at the same temperature (350 F), so you can cook the parts at the time, even in the same pan; just stagger the start times.
 Add the turkey legs after the breast has been in the oven for 30 minutes, then after another 30 minutes add the thighs so they're done at about the same time.
 Be sure to leave enough room around each piece (about an inch) so the parts roast evenly.
-Put 1-1/2 cups of turkey or chicken broth in the bottom of the pan.
+Put 1 and 1/2 cups of turkey or chicken broth in the bottom of the pan.

 The big trick is to get the turkey out of the oven when it's done.
-I would recommend using a couple of oven temperature probes, so you're alerted when the meat reaches the correct internal temperature.
+Use a couple of oven temperature probes so you're alerted when the meat reaches the correct internal temperature.
 If you only have one, put it into the breast and keep track of it.

-As the finish line approaches, test the turkey more frequently if you're using an instant read thermometer.
+As the finish line approaches, test the turkey more frequently if you're using an instant-read thermometer.
 Take the parts out as they reach the correct temperature and cover tightly with foil to keep them warm.
-The parts should all be done within 20-30 minutes of each other.
-And you'll have moist and tender meat for the whole family.
+The parts should all be done within 20 to 30 minutes of each other and you'll have moist and tender meat for the whole family.